mastercomfig/mastercomfig/docs/os/windows.md

 Open Power Options and select the High Performance power plan, or the Ultimate Performance plan if you have Windows 10 Pro for Workstations.

+## Disable Visual Effects

+If you are on a slow/old PC, you can disable Windows' visual effects for better performance.
+Search for "Performance Information and Tools" and then select "Adjust for best performance".
+You can also select options you'd like to keep, but keep in mind that these may reduce performance.

 ## Disable Fullscreen Optimizations

 Fullscreen optimizations is a feature in Windows 10 where fullscreen windows are instead made to be a low level borderless window, which gets equivalent or better than fullscreen performance with the fast alt-tabbing of windowed mode.